ikawrakow/ik_llama.cpp/github-data/discussions/323 - Is there an easy way to repack an existing GGUF so it could be used without --run-time-rep.md

 As of putting more ffn_up_exps and ffn_gate_exps on GPU, I will try that with as much layers as I can, thank you very much for the suggestion.

+> 👤 **ubergarm** replied on **2025-04-11** at **14:20:23**
+>
+> @Lissanro
+>
+> > --no-mmap option, performance was back to normal.
+So, it seems something about mmap that drastically reduces performance.
+Nothing wrong with the quant file then.
+>
+> If you are benchmarking while using mmap, you have to throw away the first full run results typically as the benchmarks start running before the model is loaded into page cache.
+You can check by watching your disk i/o and `cached` inside of `btop`.
+You will notice with mmap disabled, it takes longer to start up and finish allocating the entire model into RAM.
+When using mmap, it starts much quicker but runs slower in the beginning.
+This is normal expected behavior for all inference engines I've used.
+>
+> Also, depending on how your system is configured, when not using mmap() you may be taking advantage of transparent huge pages automatically under the hood.
+You can check that with `numastat -m -p $(pidof llama-server)` or llama-bench etc...
+It seems to be system dependent on how this effects performance.
+>
+> Keep us posted once you come up with a multi-gpu command line to override `ffn_up_exps` and `ffn_gate_exps` tensors onto each GPU as ik mentions above.
+I wanted to document that somewhere to help others as many of the questions I see are how to use more VRAM correctly when using `-ot`.
+>
+> Thanks!

 > 👤 **ubergarm** replied on **2025-04-11** at **19:08:55**
 >
 > @Lissanro